Find a FYRE Opportunity

 Potential Student Tasks

-Responsibilities include general lab maintenance and assisting graduate students and post-doctoral researchers with experiments and analysis.
-Student researchers will be expected to keep an organized and detailed lab notebook.
+Responsibilities include general lab maintenance and assisting graduate students and post-docs with experiments and analysis.
+Student researchers will be expected to keep an organized and detailed lab notebook, understand that tasks such as labeling tubes and washing dishes are just as important as conducting experiments and collecting data.

 Student Qualifications

-We are looking for students with an interest in animal science and/or reproductive biology.
 We are looking for student researchers who are detail-oriented and excited to learn new skills.
-Student researchers must be willing to work in a team and troubleshoot alongside others to help solve problems.
+Student researchers must be willing to work as a team and troubleshoot alongside others to help solve problems.

 Training, Mentoring, and Workplace Community